A phase transition for measure-valued SIR epidemic processes: Proof of extinction when or

 \end{prop}

-We will prove these results in the next sub-Section.
-Proposition \ref{prop:ext_beat_diffuse} is analogous to Lemma~2.3.1 in \citet{MT94}.
-Once we have the Proposition, we can prove Proposition~\ref{prop:ext_scaled} by constructing a sub-critical branching process as in \citet{MT94}, or more directly as follows.
+We will prove these results in the next subsection.
+Proposition \ref{propextbeatdiffuse} is analogous to Lemma 2.3.1 in \citet{MT94}.
+Once we have the proposition, we can prove Proposition \ref{propextscaled} by constructing a sub-critical branching process as in \citet{MT94}, or more directly as follows. \begin{pf*}{Proof of Proposition \ref{propextscaled}} Suppose that the positive parameters $\alpha, \vep,\beta$ and $\gamma$ satisfy the assumption of Proposition \ref{propextbeatdiffuse}.
+Let